vitalune/LLM-project/README.md

 ---

 ## 📈 Training and Evaluation

-	•	Training loss and validation loss are computed via cross-entropy, comparing predicted token distributions to actual next tokens.
+* Training loss and validation loss are computed via cross-entropy, comparing predicted token distributions to actual next tokens.
-	•	The project tracks loss over time to monitor generalization and overfitting.
+* The project tracks loss over time to monitor generalization and overfitting.
-	•	Later-stage evaluation is done using instruction-based prompts and judged with LLaMA 3.2B, though stronger models (e.g. OpenChat or Mistral) are recommended for more reliable scoring.
+* Later-stage evaluation is done using instruction-based prompts and judged with LLaMA 3.2B, though stronger models (e.g. OpenChat or Mistral) will be used for future, bigger models for more reliable scoring.

 ---